 This college is committed to providing equal educational opportunities to every student.
-We offer services and technologies, including counseling, tutoring, special equipment and software, for individuals with special needs and capabilities.
-Please contact Larry Andrews at 903-823-3349 for further information.
-Students must notify the instructor of any accommodations needed during the first week of class.
+We offer services and technologies, including counseling, tutoring, special equipment and software, for

 Email

 Communicating with others via email is an important skill to succeed in today's world.
 I will communicate important class-related information via email, so it is important that you check your official college email often.